-The WV Alliance for Sustainable Families (WVASF) was organized in December 1996 under the name of the West Virginia Welfare Reform Coalition.
-It was created to initiate action in the areas of research, education, advocacy, and coalition building to ensure that West Virginia’s citizens, communities and organizations successfully implement welfare reform.
-The Alliance has served as an important voice for West Virginia’s low-income children and families by identifying and acting upon a variety of issues impacting families who are primarily receiving public benefits.
-Current areas of focus for the organization are asset development, financial literacy and economic sustainability for working families.
+The WVASF was organized in December 1996 under the name of the West Virginia Welfare Reform Coalition.
+It was created to initiate action in the areas of research, education, advocacy and coalition building to ensure that West Virginia’s citizens, communities and organizations successfully implement welfare reform.
+The organization has served as an important voice for West Virginia’s low-income children and families by identifying and impacting a variety of issues affecting families who are primarily receiving public benefits.
+Current areas of focus for the organization are: asset development, financial literacy and economic sustainability for working families.

-For over 15 years WVASF has been an important voice for West Virginia’s working families.
+For over 15 years WVASF, has been an important voice for West Virginia’s working families.
 The WVASF conducts research, education, advocacy, and coalition-building on issues related to asset building and economic stability.